TanguyLallemand/similarity-graph/README.md

 ### Installing

-First you need to create a virtual environnement for this script using these lines:
+First you need to create a virtual environment for this script using these lines:

     conda create --name <env> --file python_environment_used.txt # Create a conda environment source activate <env> # Activate this environment to execute script in it